-As of December 31, 2014, based on the aggregate purchase price of the 85 properties acquired, including assumption of debt in joint ventures owning real estate properties, 58% of the public programs' purchased properties were retail, 11% were residential, 16% were hospitality, 9% were office and 6% were industrial.
+As of December 31, 2015, based on the aggregate purchase price of the 101 properties acquired, including assumption of debt in joint ventures owning real estate properties, 50% of the public programs' purchased properties were retail, 14% were residential, 27% were hospitality, 4% were office and 5% were industrial.
 In addition, 98% were used properties and 2% were development properties, based upon aggregate purchase price.
 None were new properties.

-From May 22, 2005 (date of inception) through December 31, 2014, the public programs disposed of 38 properties (primarily interests in entities owning real estate properties) of the 85 properties purchased, including Lightstone I's contribution of its interests in Prime Outlets Acquisition Company, Inc., or POAC, and Mill Run, LLC, or Mill Run, to Simon Properties Group, Inc., or Simon, on August 30, 2010 pursuant to the terms of a contribution agreement.
+From January 1, 2006 through December 31, 2015, the public programs disposed of 49 properties (primarily interests in entities owning real estate properties) of the 101 properties purchased, including Lightstone I's contribution of its interests in Prime Outlets Acquisition Company, Inc., or POAC, and Mill Run, LLC, or Mill Run, to Simon Properties Group, Inc., or Simon, on August 30, 2010 pursuant to the terms of a contribution agreement.
 In addition, Lightstone I sold to Simon, in two transactions in December 2012, its interest in the two outlet mall development properties.
 The aggregate consideration received for the dispositions was approximately \$425.6 million, including marketable securities valued at \$75.6 million as of the date of the dispositions.

-During the period January 1, 2012 to December 31, 2014, the public programs purchased 26 properties, including interests in joint ventures and entities owning real estate properties, for an aggregate acquisition cost of approximately \$250.0 million.
+During the period January 1, 2013 to December 31, 2015, the public programs purchased 31 properties, including interests in joint ventures and entities owning real estate properties, for an aggregate acquisition cost of approximately \$433.6 million.
 These properties were purchased with a combination of offering proceeds, mortgage notes payable, the granting of equity interests and reinvestment of proceeds from dispositions.